Williams College: Alumni

 The Society of Alumni of Williams College is the oldest existing alumni society of any academic institution in the United States.
 The Society of Alumni was founded during the "Amherst crisis" in 1821, when Williams College President Zephaniah Swift Moore left Williams.
 Graduates of Williams formed the Society to ensure that Williams would not have to close, and raised enough money to ensure the future survival of the school.
 This fund formed by alumni served as the first college endowment in the United States, and as a result, Williams has maintained a legacy of high alumni involvement.

 There are 30,699 living alumni of record, and 69 regional alumni associations nationwide and overseas.
-Alumni participation in the 2018-19 Alumni Fund was 54.1%.
+Alumni participation in the 2018–19 Alumni Fund was 54.1%.
 More than 61% of the alumni from the classes of 1980 to 2000 have earned at least one graduate or professional degree.
 The most popular graduate disciplines for alumni are management, education, law, and health care.

+Prominent alumni include 9 Pulitzer Prize winners, a Nobel Prize laureate, a Fields medalist, a Lasker award recipient, 16 billionaires, 71 members of the United States Congress, 22 U.S. Governors, 4 U.S. Cabinet secretaries, an Associate Justice of the Supreme Court, a President of the United States, 3 prime ministers, CEOs and founders of Fortune 500 companies, multiple Emmy, Oscar, Tony, and Grammy award winners, and professional athletes.
+Other notable alumni include 40 Rhodes Scholars and 17 Marshall Scholarship recipients.